temlabs/foureight/content/Journals/Some Things Need To Be Heard.md

 It shouldn't surprise us then, that the bible tells us:

 > So then faith _comes_ by hearing, and hearing by the word of God.
+>
 > - **Romans 10:17**

 Faith is created in words spoken.
 I've found this to be true man times over.
 Growing up, we don't really choose what we believe about ourselves.
 We become products of our circumstances and it isn't our fault.
 But we needn't be stuck in our ways.
 In order to believe the truth about ourselves, all we need to do is hear the truth about ourselves.
 When you know the truth about yourself, you're able to live freely.

 Therefore, it's important to surround ourselves with people who know us, and I mean _really_ know us, and love us all the same.
-But even the best of people will get it wrong on occasion.
+But even still, the best of people will get it wrong on occasion.

-I therefore reason that there is no one more qualified to speak to us about ourselves, than God.
+And on that count, I reason that there is no one more qualified to speak to us about ourselves than God.

 Since:

 - He **understands** us, having Himself become a man.
 - He **loves** us at our worst, enough to die for us.
 - He **knows** us and sees us- even the hairs on our head our numbered.